sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.6.md

    * Make sure that `/usr/local` does not contain an old copy of homebrew (or other software) for x86_64 that you may have copied from an old machine.
 Homebrew for the M1 is installed in `/opt/homebrew`, not `/usr/local`.
    * Be sure to follow the [[https://github.com/sagemath/sage/blob/develop/README.md|README]] and the instructions that the `./configure` command issues regarding the installation of system packages from Homebrew or conda.
  * '''Cygwin''' (x86_64)

+(On platforms marked with the superscript&nbsp;⁺, installing optional packages is not supported in Sage 9.6; and support for these platforms will be removed in Sage 9.7.
+Upgrade to a newer version of the distribution or at least upgrade  the toolchain (gcc, binutils).)

 === Help ===